lightward/mechanic-tasks/docs/report-toaster-shipstation-integration/README.md

 Tags: Costs, External API, Integration, Report Toaster, Shipping

-This task enables an integration between Report Toaster and ShipStation.
-Each time an order is fulfilled (determined via the shopify/orders/fulfilled webhook), the ShipStation API is called to return the cost of shipping.
-This cost is then sent to Report Toaster as the shipping cost for the order.
+This task integrates Report Toaster and ShipStation.
+On order fulfillment, Mechanic calls the ShipStation API  to retrieve the shipping cost, and this cost is sent to Report Toaster.

 * View in the task library: [usemechanic.com/task/report-toaster-shipstation-integration](https://usemechanic.com/task/report-toaster-shipstation-integration)
 * Task JSON, for direct import: [task.json](../../tasks/report-toaster-shipstation-integration.json)